aerotron1/TastyTV-M2/README.md

    - Update README file and improve code quality.
 3. What blockers you have (if any)
    - Add Movie button does not render correctly when the state changes.
 Bug with input release date - unable to render in similar format to client Array (Movie.js).
-   - After a new movie is entered, it duplicates as an output.
+   - After entering a new movie, it duplicates as an output.
-   - watched feature did not change colour individually - typed different movie name.
+   - Watched feature did not change colour individually - typed different movie name.

 04/12/21